tronicgr/AMC-NANO_Firmware/README.md

 The CMD$$ displays each parameter, and spv$$### saves each parameter with the value indicated.
 To actually store the parameters in the flash memory you need to send "spv45" to save all parameters at once.
-The "$$" on the spv is the command number, and the "###" is the value, Some prameters have single digit value, some two digit value and some 3 digit value.
+The "$$" on the spv is the command number, and the "###" is the value, Some parameters have single digit value, some two digit value and some 3 digit value.
 All values are characters!

 Here is a list of the default parameters values you should get when you issue the CMD44 command